 Sachs enlarged the petite Miffy to monumental scale and then used her tears to create a fountain.
 With water spilling from the eyes, the fountain figure weeps into pools of its own tears.
 Are these tears of joy or tears of relief?
 Tears are your body’s release valve for stress, sadness, grief, anxiety, and frustration.
 Crying is sometimes connected with sadness.
 Sadness is a natural part of life and is usually connected with certain experiences of pain or loss — as well as, a meaningful moment of connection or joy that makes us value our lives.
 This expression is a live emotion that can serve to remind us of what matters to us, what gives our life meaning.

 Much of the artist’s work is in mixed media and assemblage.
 Tom Sachs’ sculptures, which often mimic mass-produced objects, make use of humble materials and tools — Scotch tape and plywood, screwdrivers and vice grips — and the finished products have a deliberately scruffy quality, with glue drips, duct-tape traces and the ragged edges of jigsaw-cut wood left visible, emphasizing what Sachs calls the “scars of labor.”

 About the project

 Today, fountains are often part of urban development schemes and the shift is from scenographic displays to improvisational theater.

 “...this merchandising icon that exists only as a licensed character.”
-By rendering this character “in a ‘fine’ material like bronze,” he adds, “it’s re-contextualizing and shifting it back to a high level.”Tom Sachs
+[By rendering this character] “in a ‘fine’ material like bronze,” the artist adds, “it’s re-contextualizing and shifting it back to a high level.”Tom Sachs

 Send this to friend